viion/XIVPads-LodestoneAPI/lodestone_rss.md

 Lodestone RSS
 =============
-XIVPads.com generated an json file that can be used as an RSS on your own website to show announcements made on the official lodestone.
+XIVPads.com generates an json file that can be used as an RSS on your own website to show announcements made on the official lodestone.
+The file contains a total count and the data of each entry in "topics".

 **Details**
+- Parses 20 of the latest topics
 - Updates every 1 hour
 - Language: json